kexiZeroing/kexiZeroing.github.io/src/posts/swr-swc-msw.md

 description: ""
 added: "Oct 25 2023"
 tags: [web]
-updatedDate: "Feb 4 2024"
+updatedDate: "Mar 11 2024"
 ---

 SWR, SWC, and MSW, three similar names, are always mentioned in the context of web development, but they are totally different things.
 In this article, we will learn each of them and where they are used.

 ## SWR - React Hooks for Data Fetching
 The name “SWR” is derived from `stale-while-revalidate`, a HTTP cache invalidation strategy.
 SWR is created by the same team behind Next.js.

 ```jsx
 import useSWR from 'swr'